 Learn about the new FTC Franchise Rule, new FDD Item 19 Financial Performance Representations - the place to find franchise earnings information, an FDD checklist - and more.

 Don't less this happen to you: I completed a comprehensive FDD Evaluator some time ago and unfortunately (and rarely) it was a "two-thumbs down, way down" for some issues that there so serious they couldn't be dealt with.
 The client wisely took my advice and walked away.
-Then, a couple weeks later, I get a call from another lady who bought this exact franchise two years ago and encountered the same issues I'd found, but at a cost to her of over $450k by the time she was "all-in," which included all of her savings and retirement accounts.
+Then, a couple weeks later, I get a call from another lady who bought this exact franchise two years ago and encountered the same issues I found for my client, but at a cost to her of over $450k by the time she was "all-in," which included all of her savings and retirement accounts.
 Turns out, the recommended "prominent franchise attorney" she used didn't mention any of what I found - just recommended some tweaking of a couple provisions in the contract, like changing a notice period from 30 days to 45 days, etc. Again, very few franchise attorneys have an MBA and virtually none have ever owned and operated a franchise before - so their review focus is just on the legal, which is a lot less than half the story.
-Critical business and financial issues are just not on their radar.
+Critical business and financial issues just don't hit their radar.
 That's not what they've been trained to do or have experience in.

 Review of FDD Evaluator by some clients: